cosenary/Simple-PHP-Cache/README.markdown

 `isCached($key)`

-Check whether any data is accociated with the given key.
+Check whether any data is associated with the given key.
 Returns `true` or `false`.

 ### Set Cache name ###